 The online MSW program allows you to tailor your education to your goals while thoroughly preparing you to make a positive impact on your community.
 To fulfill the program requirements, you must complete the following:

-As an MSW@USC student, you will first build a foundation in social work principles and practice and then focus your studies on your area of interest.
-You will design your curriculum by choosing one of the school’s departments of study before you begin your classes:
+As an MSW@USC student, you will first build a foundation in social work principles and practice and then have the option to focus your studies on your area of interest.
+You can design your curriculum by choosing one of the school’s optional tracks of study before you begin your classes:

 Adult Mental Health and Wellness